GStreamer/gstreamer/Basic+tutorial+8+Short-cutting+the+pipeline.markdown

 Source Pads produce buffers, that are consumed by Sink Pads; GStreamer takes these buffers and passes them from element to element.

-A buffer simply represents a piece of data, do not assume that all buffers will have the same size, or represent the same amount of time.
+A buffer simply represents a unit of data, do not assume that all buffers will have the same size, or represent the same amount of time.
 Neither should you assume that if a single buffer enters an element, a single buffer will come out.
-Elements are free to do with the received buffers as they please.
+Elements are free to do with the received buffers as they please. `GstBuffer`s may also contain more than one actual memory buffer.
+Actual memory buffers are abstracted away using `GstMemory` objects, and a `GstBuffer` can contain multiple `GstMemory` objects.

-Every buffer has an attached `GstCaps` structure that describes the kind of media contained in the buffer.
-Also, buffers have an attached time-stamp and duration, that describe in which moment the content of the buffer should be rendered or displayed.
+Every buffer has attached time-stamps and duration, that describe in which moment the content of the buffer should be decoded, rendered or displayed.
 Time stamping is a very complex and delicate subject, but this simplified vision should suffice for now.

 As an example, a `filesrc` (a GStreamer element that reads files) produces buffers with the “ANY” caps and no time-stamping information.
-After demuxing (see [Basic tutorial 3: Dynamic pipelines](Basic%2Btutorial%2B3%253A%2BDynamic%2Bpipelines.html)) buffers can have some specific caps, for example “video/x-h264”.
+After demuxing (see [Basic tutorial 3: Dynamic pipelines](Basic+tutorial+3+Dynamic+pipelines.markdown)) buffers can have some specific caps, for example “video/x-h264”.
 After decoding, each buffer will contain a single video frame with raw caps (for example, “video/x-raw-yuv”) and very precise time stamps indicating